System Design Space

 Functional

-Fast video upload experience for content creators.
+Fast upload experience for content creators.

-Playback quality selection from 360p to 1080p.
+Let viewers choose playback quality from 360p to 1080p.

-Chronological feed with simple ordering by publication time.
+Provide a chronological feed with simple ordering by publication time.

 Non-functional

-Availability: high availability
+Availability: high

-Scalability: horizontal growth
+Scalability: horizontal

-Fault tolerance: failure resilience
+Fault tolerance: mandatory

-Cost efficiency: infrastructure cost control
+Cost efficiency: controlled

-Load Estimation (Back of the Envelope)
+Load estimation (back of the envelope)

 DAU (Daily Active Users)10 million